Policy and advisory library

-Policies provide advice for schools, students, parents and the wider school community on the provision of education services and decision-making processes across the Northern Territory.
+Policies provide formal statements on moral, ethical and legal matters to assist in decision making, for schools, students, parents and the wider school community on the provision of education and care services across the Northern Territory.

 All policies on this website are current and enforceable.
 If the suggested review date has passed, the policy remains current until the review is undertaken.

 Schools can create contextualised procedures or guidelines to ensure the department’s policy position is implemented in their workplace.
 Talk to your local school about these.